Hong Kong Company Formation for Non-Residents (2026)

 Strong Legal Framework

-Common law system based on English law provides familiar legal environment for international businesses with strong IP protection and contract enforcement.
+Common law system based on English law offers a familiar framework for international businesses, strong IP protection, independent courts and predictable contract enforcement — a key differentiator vs. mainland China.

 Gateway to China